thekaranmahajan/CovidUK-ChromeExtension/README.md

 # CovidUK-ChromeExtension
-This is my first try to create chrome browser extension
+This is my first try to create Chrome browser extension